archiewald/blog/_posts/2018-03-03-battleship-MVC.md

 * __Model__ here we include application logic, we define our data and how certain events affects it.

 * __View__ it defines user interface.
-We can initialise it here and describe necessery methods to it can change.
+We can initialize it here and describe necessary methods to it can change.

 * __Controller__ here we define how our model will be affected by input from user.

 * __Observer__ you can call it an extra 4th component in this pattern.
 Here we define how events taking place in model will affect our view.

-You can cartainly find some broader and more detailed definition in the web :).
+You can certainly find some broader and more detailed definition in the web :).
 See below implementation of this pattern in the code of battleship game and the game itself :)

 <iframe src="https://archiewald.github.io/warsawjs-16/" height='550px' width='480px'></iframe>